Choosing the Right Roof for Your Home: J&L’s Best Roofing Materials Guide

 Durable, affordable, and available in a wide variety of colors, asphalt shingles are a popular choice for roofing.
 Made of fiberglass, asphalt shingles are the “people’s choice” when you’re looking for something more basic yet effective.

-Cost and Lifetime: Asphalt shingles typically cost around $1.50 per square foot and last around 30 years before they need to be replaced.
-Estimated costs do not include labor.
-We recommend contacting a trusted contractor for an accurate and up-to-date estimate.
+Lifetime: Asphalt shingles can typically last around 30 years before they need to be replaced.

 Slate shingles are some of the longest-lasting roofing materials available.
 They’re also one of the more expensive listed in this roofing materials buying guide.
 Available in hard and soft forms, slate shingles are ideal for durability and endurance.